The National Council for Education and Human Development

 Dr. Sheila Barry-Oliver

+Dr. Barry-Oliver retired in 2012, having most recently taught at the University of Maryland University College and Trinity Washington University.
+She taught graduate management courses and was previously an associate professional lecturer in management science at GW from 1999-2006.
 Dr. Barry-Oliver worked in the information technology and change management fields for 28 years.
-She served in several positions at Booz Allen Hamilton from 1987 to 1997, including as director of career advancement from 1993 to 1997.
-Dr. Barry-Oliver was a senior manager at Price Waterhouse Management Consultants from 1983 to 1987, managing information technology projects.
-She worked for Electronic Data Systems (EDS) from 1973 to 1983, managing information technology projects and business units.
-Dr. Barry-Oliver was on the technical staff at MITRE from 1969 to 1973.
-She is the author of Women’s Professional Organizations: Their Potential Role in Women’s Careers (GWU, 1999), and a contributor to Managing Impressions with Information Technology (2004).
-Dr. Barry-Oliver received a BA in mathematics from Emmanuel College in 1969 and an MBA from the Boston College Carroll Graduate School of Management in 1973.
+She served in several positions at Booz Allen Hamilton from 1987-1997, including as director of career advancement from 1993-1997.
+Dr. Barry-Oliver was a senior manager at Price Waterhouse Management Consultants from 1983-1987, managing information technology projects.
+She worked for Electronic Data Systems (EDS) from 1973-1983, managing information technology projects and business units.
+Dr. Barry-Oliver was on the technical staff at MITRE from 1969-1973.
+She authored Women’s Professional Organizations: Their Potential Role in Women’s Careers and contributed to Managing Impressions with Information Technology.
+Dr. Barry-Oliver received a B.A. in mathematics from Emmanuel College in 1969.
+She later earned an MBA from the Boston College Carroll Graduate School of Management in 1973.
 Dr. Barry-Oliver graduated from GSEHD with an EdD in human resource development in 1999.

 Dr. Debra Bright

-Dr. Debra Bright serves as the Associate Dean of Student Affairs, as well as Chair of the President’s Advisory Committee on Equity and Inclusion at Montgomery College (MC).
-In her role as Associate Dean, Dr. Bright helps to provide operational leadership for the Student Success unit, chairs the campus Behavioral Intervention Team, and advocates for students experiencing academic and personal difficulty.
-Passionate about empowering students, Dr. Bright helped develop a mentoring program at MC for single mothers, at-risk and first-generation college women, and personally mentors several female students and young professionals.
-Prior to her current role, she was the Director of Articulation, Transfer and Academic Services at MC (2007-2013) and Director of Admissions and Student Services at the George Washington University Graduate School of Education and Human Development (1993-2006).
-During Dr. Bright’s tenure at GW, she was an active member of the National Association of Graduate Admissions Professionals and served on its executive governing board.
+Dr. Bright serves as Associate Dean of Student Affairs at Montgomery College (MC).
+She is also the Chair of the President’s Advisory Committee on Equity and Inclusion.
+In her role, Dr. Bright helps to provide operational leadership for the Student Success unit.
+She chairs the campus Behavioral Intervention Team and advocates for students experiencing academic and personal difficulty.
+Passionate about empowering students, Dr. Bright helped develop a mentoring program for single mothers, at-risk and first-generation college women.
+She personally mentors several female students and young professionals.

-Dr. Bright is a recipient of the 2016 GW Black Alumni Association (GWBAA) Impact Award for her commitment to leadership, education, and community service.
-In 2019, Dr. Bright was named one of Maryland’s Top 100 Women by The Daily Record.
+The GW Black Alumni Association awarded her with the 2016 Impact Award for her commitment to leadership, education, and community service.
+In 2019, she was named one of Maryland’s Top 100 Women by The Daily Record.

-Dr. Bright holds a Bachelor of Science degree in broadcast journalism from Syracuse University, a Master of Education degree from Harvard University, and a Doctor of Education degree in higher education administration from the George Washington University.
+Dr. Bright holds a B.S. from Syracuse University, a M.Ed. from Harvard University, and an Ed.D. in higher education administration from GW.

-Dr. Linda Campbell
+Dr. Linda M. Campbell

+She also authors self-help books for teens and young adults on the effective use of study skills.
+She writes research articles, papers, and book chapters on her scholarship in Teacher Leadership.
 Dr. Campbell is a former high school principal, middle school director, secondary guidance counselor and academic dean, and secondary teacher.
-Dr. Campbell has Fortune 500 management and marketing experience and was a commercial bank officer in New York City.
+She also has Fortune 500 management and marketing experience and was a commercial bank officer in New York City.

-Dr. Campbell and her husband reside in Aventura, Florida.
+She and her husband reside in Aventura, Florida.
 They have two adult sons, a daughter-in-law, and one granddaughter.

 Barbara Edmondson, Ed.D.